Praia de Ipanema

 Did you know?
 Rio has 27 lifeguard stations managed by Orla Rio, the concessionaire responsible for over 300 kiosks on the beaches.
 Designed by architect Sérgio Bernardes, these stations are iconic landmarks offering public bathrooms with showers and serve as great meeting points.

-Recommended: The best books about Rio de Janeiro
+The best hotels in Rio de Janeiro

 The best beaches in Rio de Janeiro